And we’re off again.

 Whether you call it alternate lines or the PointsBet NJ version of pick your own lines, bettors have the opportunity to select one they are comfortable with.
 Odds will fluctuate with each one, but the option is there for each payer to find what he/she considers the sweet spot.

 In the first series, the Islanders covered the -1.5 spread in three of their victories.
 And that’s where prime value sits.

 6. Contrarian instincts are real

-There are prices to be realized if a bettor can guess correctly on what might or is due to happen.
+There are prices to be realized if a bettor can correctly guess what might or is due to happen.

 The Flyers got ahead and stayed ahead in every win versus the Canadiens.
 They could not get out of the hole in the two games they lost.

 But at some point, they are due to fall behind and win a game.
 If they fall behind 1-0 early, you will probably get odds exceeding 2-1 by taking them.
-Not as advisable a move after the first period because there is less time to work with.
+It’s not as advisable a move after the first period because there is less time to work with.

 7. Goals vs. goalies and the over-under

 There should be at least one offensive breakout game in the series.
-Both goalies — Carter Hart and Semyon Varlamov — over-achieved in the opening series.
+Both goalies — Carter Hart and Semyon Varlamov — overachieved in the opening round.